nilansaha/WifiCollector/README.md

 # WifiCollector

-WifiCollector is a python script to scrape wireless passwords saved in the local windows machine
+WifiCollector is a python script to scrape wireless passwords saved in the local windows machine without any UAC prompt

 ### Usage